How to Fix Bake element burnout on Whirlpool WFE550S0LZ (Electric Range)

 Bake element burnout

-This step-by-step repair guide walks you through fixing bake element burnout on your Whirlpool WFE550S0LZ (Electric Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide is designed to walk you through fixing bake element burnout on your Whirlpool WFE550S0LZ (Electric Range).
+With the right tools and parts, most homeowners can complete this repair in about 1–2 hours, saving you the cost of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.